robsonoduarte/cordova/scala-push-notification/README.md

-> The [scalaj-http](https://github.com/scalaj/scalaj-http) was used to Post the message in OneSignal API.
+> The [scalaj-http](https://github.com/scalaj/scalaj-http) was used to POST the message in OneSignal API.

 ###**Run the example**